West Midlands Ambulance Service: Performance

 In 2017, it got an outstanding rating from the CQC.
 This was repeated in a 2019 CQC report.

-In 2021, under the pressure arising from the COVID-19 pandemic in England it took the decision to stop sending ambulances for most category 3 and 4 calls in order to increase capacity to deal with more urgent calls.
+In 2021, under the pressure arising from the COVID-19 pandemic in England it decided to stop sending ambulances for most category 3 and 4 calls in order to increase capacity to deal with more urgent calls.
 These callers will be diverted to other sources of help, such as community-based rapid intervention services, or attempts will be made to resolve the issue on the phone.